This Key Stage One materials workshop takes pupils on a journey of scientific discovery through hands on activities that are both fun and challenging.

 (Suggested for Y2 due to links with Neil Armstrong but also suitable for Y1)

-In the 'Space base' version we begin by acting out the story of Neil Armstrong's trip to the moon (as per our Spaceman workshop), before challenging pupils to create a space base with crashed spaceship parts from a selection of man made materials.
+In the 'Space base' version the pupils are challenged to create a space base with pretend crashed spaceship parts from a selection of man made materials.

 This is a good challenge that requires a little more concentration than the Three Little Pigs version due to the light weight of the materials, which even include foam blocks covered with genuine gold Kapton foil of the same type as used in the moon landings.